 Take Out Personal Guarantee Insurance

-Personal Guarantee Insurance (PGI) is a relatively new phenomenon.
-It exists to protect the guarantors’ assets, when they are at risk from a liquidating company.
+Personal Guarantee Insurance (PGI) exists to protect the guarantors’ assets, when they are at risk from a liquidating company.

 Renegotiating The Contract Upon Which the Personal Guarantee Is Attached